opendaylight/docs/docs/documentation.rst

 ###################

 This guide provides details on how to contribute to the OpenDaylight documentation.
-OpenDaylight currently uses a mix of AsciiDoc_ and reStructuredText_ for documentation, although the `Documentation Group`_ is generally trying to move toward using reStructuredText_ and Sphinx_ to build it as it is widely-used to provide both HTML and pdf documentation that can be easily versioned alongside the code.
+OpenDaylight currently uses reStructuredText_ for documentation and Sphinx_ to build it as it is widely-used to provide both HTML and pdf documentation that can be easily versioned alongside the code.
 It also offers similar syntax to Markdown which is familiar to large numbers of people.

 .. contents:: Contents
    :depth: 2